jwilsson/AnySlider/README.md

 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.4.1
+* Changed the arrows from &lt;span&gt;s to &lt;a&gt;s for improved accessibility.
+* Added the ability to choose the starting slide.
+* Some code enhancements.

 ### 1.4
 * Added the ability to swipe between slides.
 * Increased the minimum required jQuery version to 1.5.